DuwinduTharinda/MIDITicksToMillisec/README.md

 - The off tick of the last event, be it the final control change event, or most probably the final note-off event. or
 - Track time MM:SS

+my first reddit account got shadowbanned and then fully banned sitewide.
+As I have no idea whether linking it on carrd or youtube video descriptions contributed to that ban, I'm only mentioning my new reddit user name here to isolate any possible connection elsewhere.

+u/looperneue_6764